AndrewJBateman/angular-api-project/README.md

 * API web link could be changed to get different and more complex data.

+* Updated to the latest Angular 8 version.

 ## Status & To-Do List

-* Status: Simple working app that displays API json data and submits a form.
+* Status: Working.
+Simple working app that displays API json data and submits a form.

 * To-Do: add functionality.